What is the tuition?

 Since this is a PBL school, I heard you don’t have textbooks.
 How do you know what to teach?

-SCVi follows Common Core state standards.
-SCVi staff members go through extensive training every August before schools starts and throughout the year.
-SCVi and iLEAD are pioneers in project-based learning and integrating social-emotional learning into the curriculum.
-Much of the way we do that is for facilitators and other staff to take on a project themselves.
-One of those first projects is to create their own syllabus and curriculum based on the state standards.
-Project-based learning is the ideal way prepare our learners for their future, as it mimics the workplace more than any other.
+SCVi follows Common Core state standards in California.
+SCVi’s highly qualified, credentialed educators participate in extensive training every August before schools starts and throughout the year.
+SCVi is a pioneer in project-based learning and integrating social-emotional learning into the curriculum.
+SCVi facilitators create their own syllabi and curriculum based on the state standards.
+We believe project-based learning is the ideal way to prepare learners for the future, as it mimics the workplace more than any other model.
 If you would like to find out more about PBL, please see the book list below.

 31dvscdpa7l-_ac_us320_ql65_ project_based_learning_small1 51jelwnqljl-_ac_us320_ql65_ 41onz7ab6hl-_sx339_bo1204203200_